-The following table summarizes the key threats (Mean Scope/Severity ≥ 2.5) within the North Coast sub-region as identified by RMU participants during the Pacific Lamprey Assessment revision meeting in February 2022.
-Climate change and stream and floodplain degradation were ranked a high threat in the North Coast sub-region, while passage, water quality and lack of awareness were ranked a moderate threat in 2022.
+The following table summarizes the key threats (mean Scope/Severity ≥ 2.5) within North Coast RMU tributaries as identified by RMU participants during the Pacific Lamprey Assessment revision meeting in February 2022.
+Climate change and stream and floodplain degradation were ranked a high threat in the North Coast RMU, while passage, water quality and lack of awareness were ranked a moderate threat in 2022.